jundalisay/spblist/content/en/research/sarkar/human-body/part-1.md

 > *Superphysics Note: This is the aethereal layer

-Yudhisthira remains undisturbed by: <!-- , unperturbed. -->
-- So in the fight between materialists and spiritualists, in the struggle between matter and the sublime,

 Yudhi sthirah Yudhiśt́hirah [“One who remains steady in battle is called ‘Yudhiśt́hira’”].

+In the fight between materialists and spiritualists, in the struggle between matter and the sublime, Yudhisthira remains undisturbed

 Krśńa is at the sahasrára cakra.